Lindsay-Kay Lauderdale (Gold'14) learning how to use Play-Do in Vector Calculus.

 Project NExT (New Experiences in Teaching) is a professional development program for new or recent Ph.D.s in the mathematical sciences.
-It addresses all aspects of an academic career: improving the teaching and learning of mathematics, engaging in research and scholarship, finding exciting and interesting service opportinities, and participating in professional activities.
+It addresses all aspects of an academic career: improving the teaching and learning of mathematics, engaging in research and scholarship, finding exciting and interesting service opportunities, and participating in professional activities.
 It also provides the participants with a network of peers and mentors as they assume these responsibilities.
-Since 1994 there have been over 1500 Fellows, who have appeared in all capacities in the academic mathematical profession.
+Since 1994, over 1600 Fellows have appeared in all capacities in the academic mathematical profession, including many leadership positions at their home institutions and in the MAA.

 Each cohort of Project NExT Fellows will participate in: